macthecadillac/lightline-gitdiff/README.md

 let g:lightline_gitdiff#min_winwidth = '70'
 ```

-These defaults could be overridden in your `init.vim`.
+These defaults could be overridden in your configurations.

 To integrate with lightline, use `lightline_gitdiff#get_status()` as the hook.